ConorWilliams/libfork/docs/structure.md

 # Structure of libfork

-Libfork is organised into several modules:
+Libfork is organized into several modules:

 - `libfork`: Meta module that re-exports all public modules
 - `libfork.utils`: Independent internal utilities, not part of the public API